Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms: Introduction

 \section{Introduction}

-Borisov and Horja \cite{BH} introduced a better-behaved version of the hypergeometric systems of Gel'fand, Kapranov and Zelevinsky \cite{GKZoriginal}, in the sense that the solution spaces always have the expected dimensions in contrast to the original version where rank-jumping phenomenon may occur.
+Borisov and Horja \cite{BH} introduced a better-behaved version of the hypergeometric systems of Gel'fand, Kapranov and Zelevinsky \cite{GKZoriginal}, in the sense that the solution spaces always have the expected dimensions in contrast to the original version where a rank-jumping phenomenon may occur.
 The better-behaved GKZ systems (bbGKZ systems) are thus more suitable for any kind of functorial consideration.
 Furthermore, it turns out that they are closely related to the moduli theory of hypersurfaces in toric varieties and play a crucial role in toric mirror symmetry.
-For example, they describe the Gauss-Manin systems associated to the Landau-Ginzburg mirror potentials of toric Deligne-Mumford stacks (see e.g. \cite[\S 5.1]{CCIT}).
+For example, they describe the Gauss--Manin systems associated to the Landau--Ginzburg mirror potentials of toric Deligne--Mumford stacks (see \textit{e.g.} \cite[Section~5.1]{CCIT}).

-Due to the non-compactness of the toric Deligne-Mumford stacks we considered, there exist two such systems $\mathrm{bbGKZ}(C,0)$ and $\mathrm{bbGKZ}(C^{\circ},0)$, where the latter should be considered as a compactly-supported version of the former.
-In \cite{BHconj}, Borisov and Horja formulated a pair of conjectures: one regarding the duality between these two systems (which was settled in full generality in \cite{BHan}) and another regarding the connection between the analytic continuation of solutions to these systems and certain Fourier-Mukai transforms.
+Due to the non-compactness of the toric Deligne--Mumford stacks we consider, there exist two such systems $\bbGKZ(C,0)$ and $\bbGKZ(C^{\circ},0)$, where the latter should be considered as a compactly supported version of the former.
+In \cite{BHconj}, Borisov and Horja formulated a pair of conjectures: one regarding the duality between these two systems (which was settled in full generality in \cite{BHan}) and another regarding the connection between the analytic continuation of solutions to these systems and certain Fourier--Mukai transforms.
 This paper is focused on the latter conjecture.

 To formulate the main result more precisely, we first introduce our combinatorial setting and review the definition of the bbGKZ systems.